Brandon Jacobs (baseball): Chicago White Sox

+On December 10, 2013, Jacobs was traded to the Arizona Diamondbacks alongside Mark Trumbo and A. J. Schugel as part of a three-team trade that saw the Los Angeles Angels acquire Hector Santiago and the White Sox acquire Adam Eaton.

+Traverse City Beach Bums

-On January 10, 2015, Jacobs signed a minor league deal with the Kansas City Royals, but he was released during spring training.
+On January 10, 2015, Jacobs signed a minor league contract with the Kansas City Royals, but he was released during spring training.
 On April 10, he signed with the Traverse City Beach Bums of the independent Frontier League.